SF-WDI-LABS/interviews/README.md

 **Bonus**: Modify your function so that we can use shorthand to save characters, by replacing the word "and" with "&".

-Given bonus solution run time: O(n), where n is the length of the input string.
+Given bonus solution run time: O(1), since we'd only have to check up to like 82.

 ## Step Hop